sstalle/php7cc/CONTRIBUTING.md

 folder and put a ```.test``` file in it. ```.test``` files have multiple sections separated by `-----`:

 1. First section is the description of the test suite.
-Can also contain PHP version constraint.
+It can also contain PHP version constraint.
 2. Second section is the php code to be tested.
-It must be syntactically correct.
+It must be syntactically correct, unless it is an expression or a statement that had been correct in PHP 5 but is no longer correct in PHP 7.
-3. Third section is a newline (```\n```) separated array of messages that all the checkers should emit for the code from the previous section.
-If there should be no messages, just leave a blank like in this section.
+3. Third section is a newline separated array of messages and errors that should be emitted for the code from the previous section.
+Errors are instances of
+ \Exception and \ParseException that are thrown during the checks.
+If there should be no messages and no errors, just leave a blank like in this section.
 Please keep in mind that test suites are not isolated, so you may get messages from other checkers in your test suite.

 Second and third sections can be repeated one or more times.